UPGON/cenfind/README.md

 score /path/to/dataset ./model/master/ 0 1 2 3 --projection_suffix '_max'
 ```

-4. Check that the predictions are satisfactory by looking at the folder `outlines` and at the results/scores.csv.
+4. Check that the predictions are satisfactory by looking at the folder `visualisation` and under `statistics/`

 ## API